TosinShada/SorobanVote/README.md

 # Soroban Vote DAPP

-This project is a simple DAPP that allows users to stream payments to each other.
+This is a Soroban Smart Contract project showing how to create a proposal and have other people vote on the proposal.
 It is built using [Soroban](https://soroban.stellar.org/), [Next.js](https://nextjs.org/) and [TypeScript](https://www.typescriptlang.org/).

+## Overview
+The project contains a Soroban Smart Contract and a frontend project.
+The Soroban Smart Contract project contains the smart contract required to mmanage the proposals and keep track of the votes for and against them.
+It is deployed on the Stellar Soroban Network.
+The frontend project contains the frontend code that interacts with the smart contract.
+It showcases how to create a proposal and have other people vote on the proposal.

+You can check out the blog post for this project [here](https://dev.to/shada/soroban-series-3-building-a-soroban-voting-contract-5638) as well as a video tutorial explaining the project [here](https://www.youtube.com/watch?v=FsD_Zx0y6tU).

+### Demo
+You can check out the demo of the project [here](https://soroban-vote.vercel.app/).

 ## Installation